Reproductive rights

+Recent Developments in the United States

+New developments in reproductive rights include the Reproductive Rights Task Force established by the U.S. Department of Justice, which aims to protect reproductive rights as enshrined in federal law.
+The Task Force comprises civil rights leaders, DOJ officials, and other stakeholders to coordinate enforcement and policy guidance.

+It is important to note that research funding for women’s reproductive health and safety is being cut in the United States, as programs classified under “diversity, equity, and inclusion” saw reductions in 2025.

+On 15 January 2025, President Donald Trump signed Executive Order 14182, enforcing the Hyde Amendment and ending federal funding for abortions, thereby limiting reproductive health treatment as recorded in the Federal Register.

+In June 2025, Congress enacted the “My Body, My Data” Act to protect online reproductive health data, preventing companies from using apps’ personal health information (e.g., period trackers) to deny reproductive care.

 History

 Proclamation of Tehran

 In 1945, the United Nations Charter included the obligation "to promote... universal respect for, and observance of, human rights and fundamental freedoms for all without discrimination as to race, sex, language, or religion".
 However, the Charter did not define these rights.
 Three years later, the UN adopted the Universal Declaration of Human Rights (UDHR), the first international legal document to delineate human rights; the UDHR does not mention reproductive rights.
 Reproductive rights began to appear as a subset of human rights in the 1968 Proclamation of Tehran, which states: "Parents have a basic human right to determine freely and responsibly the number and the spacing of their children".

-This right was affirmed by the UN General Assembly in the 1969 Declaration on Social Progress and Development which states "The family as a basic unit of society and the natural environment for the growth and well-being of all its members, particularly children and youth, should be assisted and protected so that it may fully assume its responsibilities within the community.
+This right was affirmed by the UN General Assembly in the 1969 which states "The family as a basic unit of society and the natural environment for the growth and well-being of all its members, particularly children and youth, should be assisted and protected so that it may fully assume its responsibilities within the community.
 Parents have the exclusive right to determine freely and responsibly the number and spacing of their children."
 The 1975 UN International Women's Year Conference echoed the Proclamation of Tehran.